-1.3 Authority
+1.3 AUTHORITY

-This Child Protection Policy was revised and updated to reflect the most recent changes to State and Federal law and guidelines towards being a Child-safe organisation.
-It was approved by the Board and adopted for use by Calvary Family Church on TBA.
+This Child Protection Policy and Code of Conduct was revised and updated to reflect the most recent changes to State and Federal law and guidelines towards being a child-safe organisation.

+It was approved by the church board and adopted for use on the 22nd October 2017.
+This review was completed in May 2021.

-1.4 Policy Review
+1.4 POLICY REVIEW

-The Child Protection Policy and Procedures will be reviewed at least bi-annually, or to remain compliant with new legislation.
-Any proposed changes will be submitted to the Board of Calvary Family Church for approval before being adopted and implemented.
+The Child Protection Policy, Procedures and Code of Conduct will be reviewed at least every two years, or to remain compliant with new legislation.

+Any major changes or updates will be submitted to the Board for approval at a properly convened meeting for approval before being adopted and implemented.

-1.5 Operating Principles
+1.5 OPERATING PRINCIPLES

-- Duty of Care: Means any legal responsibility that the church has to ensure the safety and wellbeing of those who participate in programs or activities of the church. - Vicarious Liability: Means any legal liability that the church may be determined to have for the conduct of those who act on its behalf (e.g. its staff and approved voluntary team members). - Reasonable Standard of Care: Refers to the level of care that a user may reasonably expect that the church will take in providing any program, activity, service, or facility. - Reasonable Foresight: Refers to a responsibility that the church has, when planning activities for children and young people, to identify any reasonably foreseen danger/risk and take reasonable steps to prevent or avert such risk.
+Duty of Care: Means any legal responsibility that the church has to ensure the safety and wellbeing of those who participate in programs or activities of the church.

+Vicarious Liability: Means any legal liability that the church may be determined to have for the conduct of those who act on its behalf (e.g. its staff and approved voluntary leaders).

+Reasonable Standard of Care: Refers to the level of care that a user may reasonably expect that the church will take in providing any program, activity, service, or facility.

+Reasonable Foresight: Refers to a responsibility that the church has, when planning activities for children and young people, to identify any reasonably foreseen danger/risk and take reasonable steps to prevent or avert such risk.
-1.6 Organisational Structure

-The children's and youth ministry departments both sit within the direct oversight of the senior pastor/s.
-Any issues relating to the running and oversight of both departments are to be reported to the senior pastor.
-The senior pastor will relay any required information to the church board where required.

-2. 1 Children's Rights to Safety and Participation
+Child Protection Reporting Obligations: This principle covers mandatory reporting, for those professions and roles that are defined by law, and the moral and legal responsibility that all adults have to report all types of known or possible child abuse, where there is a reasonable belief that a physical or sexual offence has occurred or may be committed against a child

+Reasonable belief: A person may form a belief on reasonable grounds, through disclosure by the child or a third party or personal observation of indicators that a child is in need of protection after becoming aware that a child or young person's health, safety or wellbeing is at risk.

+SAFETY AND PARTICIPATION FOR CHILDREN

-The ministry teams of Calvary Family Church encourage children to feel a part of the church by seeking their feedback regarding children's programs, and through listening to them when they speak about matters that directly affect their sense of safety or wellbeing.
-We value diversity and do not tolerate discrimination in our words or practices or in those of others.
+The staff and leadership of the church encourage children to feel a part of the church by seeking their feedback regarding children's programs, and through listening to them when they speak about matters that directly affect their sense of safety or wellbeing.